It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 −0.04

 The statistic, here a t-statistic from the student t distribution9, is the ratio of the coefficient to the standard error.
 This gives us a sense of the effect relative to its variability, but the statistic’s primary use is to calculate the p-value related to its distribution10, which is the probability of seeing a coefficient as large (or larger) as the one we have, if we assume from the outset that the true value of the coefficient is zero, and the model assumptions are true as well.
-In this case, the p-value is 3.47e-29, which is very small.
+In this case, the p-value is 3.47e-29, which is extremely small.
 We can conclude that the coefficient is statistically different from zero, and that the feature is related to the target, at least statistically speaking.
-However, the interpretation we used regarding the coefficient previously is far more useful than the p-value, as the p-value can be affected by many things not necessarily related to the feature-target relationship, such as sample size, and is often misinterpreted.
+However, the interpretation we used regarding the coefficient previously is far more useful than the p-value, as the p-value can be affected by many things not necessarily related to the feature-target relationship, such as sample size.

 Aside from the coefficients, the most important output is the confidence interval (CI).
 The CI is a range of values that encapsulates the uncertainty we have in our guess about the coefficients.
 While our best guess for the effect of word count on rating is -0.04, we know it’s not exactly that, and the CI gives us a range of reasonable values we might expect the effect to be based on the data at hand and the model we’ve employed.